S-Stephen/IIa-gf2/README.md

 docker run -it  --env="DISPLAY"  --net=host -v `pwd`:/project iia_gf2
 ```

-Once in the container we need to copy the wheell into ./dependencies/ and activate the shell and install the package dependencies.
+Once in the container we need to copy the wheel into ./dependencies/ and activate the shell and install the package dependencies.
 This is required each time we start the container.

 ```
 cp /tmp/wxPython-4.0.7.post2-cp37-cp37m-linux_x86_64.whl ./dependencies/